LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 ```

 #### Note on partitioning/parallelization of the JDBC source with Spark:
-- The instruction above will read from Oracle using a single Spark task, this will be most likely slow.
+- The instruction above will read from Oracle using a single Spark task, this can be slow.
-- When using partitioning Spark will use as many tasks as "numPartitions"
+- When using partitioning options Spark will use as many tasks as "numPartitions"
-- Each task will issue a query to read the data with an additional "where condition" generated from the loower and upper bounds and the number of partitions.
+- Each task will issue a query to read the data with an additional "where condition" generated from the lower and upper bounds and the number of partitions.
+- If the Oracle table is partitioned by the column "partitionColumn" this could improve performance and use partition pruning
+ for example.
-- If the Oracle table is partitioned by the column "partitionColumn" this could be OK and use partition pruning for example, otherwise the query can generate multiple table scans or suboptimal index range scans of large parts of the table.
+ In other cases the query can generate multiple table scans or suboptimal index range scans of large parts of the table.
+ See also below the discussion on Sqoop, that has additional optimizations for mappers/partitioners to use with Oracle.
+ This functionality has not yet been ported to Spark.
 - When loading large tables you may want to check with a DBA that the load is acceptable on the source DB
 Example: